-We’ve come to the end.
+We’ve come to an end.
 No more analyzing, no more criticizing, just putting it all out there.
 When we began these “10 Greatest” series two years ago, I wasn’t sure what they would turn into.
 It’s easy just to say, “I like movies.”
 It’s even harder to describe what they mean to you.
 Film is a medium that is continuously changing, evolving as our minds and souls either drift closer together or farther apart.
 When called upon to choose JUST ten performances that have made the most significant impact in my cinematic mind, I cringed.
 And I’m the one who decided we should do this listing.

 This was so much more difficult than choosing the ten greatest films list.
-You’ve talked about the movies you loved your entire life but how often do we as a society, genuinely speak about performers, his or her craft, and what they mean to the cinematic medium?
-I’ll be honest and say I don’t and I’m a person that constantly covers the Oscar race and looks at performers through a different lens than most movie-goers.
+You’ve talked about the movies you loved your entire life, but how often do we, as a society, genuinely speak about performers, his or her craft, and what they mean to the cinematic medium?
+I’ll be honest and say I don’t, and I’m a person that continually covers the Oscar race and looks at performers through a different lens than most movie-goers.
 There were probably ten different versions of my ten greatest performances list.
 I thought I had five or six performers I just couldn’t live without, but then dozens of names started filling the page.
 I came to a point where I just couldn’t leave any of them out.
 It’s like choosing your favorite child.
-They mean so much to you, and both fulfill different requirements of your life at any given time of the day, but you love them all the same.
+They mean so much to you, and both fulfill different requirements of your life at any given time of day, but you love them all the same.

 I was pleasantly surprised by how diverse and how different the entire staff’s lists looked when everything was said and done.
 I was sure I knew some of these people, and at the end of the day, each of them surprised me.
 Calling upon certain performers and their crafts, and bringing some new and enlightening things on my radar that I will always be grateful for.

-I can’t mention “greatest” or “best” list without talking about the ferocious nature of Daniel Day-Lewis‘ work in Paul Thomas Anderson’s There Will Be Blood.
+I can’t mention the “greatest” or “best” list without talking about the ferocious nature of Daniel Day-Lewis‘ work in Paul Thomas Anderson’s There Will Be Blood.
 Speaking of Day-Lewis’ work, if he is a #1, then Brad Pitt is a #1.01 in Andrew Dominik’s The Assassination of Jesse James by the Coward Robert Ford.

 What about the sheer heartbreak that Maia Morgenstern pours into her Virgin Mary in Mel Gibson’s The Passion of the Christ?
 I don’t think any actor has spent a more valuable 18 minutes on screen than Anthony Hopkins in Jonathan Demme’s The Silence of the Lambs.
 I will always consider Elizabeth Taylor‘s towering work in Mike Nichols’ Who’s Afraid of Virginia Woolf?
 The single best performance by a Best Actress winner.
 And she isn’t the only Elizabeth, well she is with the “z.”
 Elisabeth Shue‘s “hooker with a heart” bravura in Mike Figgis’ Leaving Las Vegas, is something that came onto the awards circuit at the wrong time in 1995.